10 tools to elevate your home cocktail bar | CNN Underscored

 $20 at Williams-Sonoma

 Luxardo cherries have been adding color and body to drinks for more than a century.
-Simonson noted that “it’s worth investing in decent garnishes,” and the complex sweet Italian cherries preserved in syrup can add depth to a Manhattan or last word.
+Simonson notes that “it’s worth investing in decent garnishes,” and the complex sweet Italian cherries preserved in syrup can add depth to a Manhattan or Last Word.
 These lustrous red cherries would be right at home on a bar alongside olives for martinis and fresh lemons for a gin fizz.